MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 ms.assetid: edff3787-cecb-4054-9a2d-1fbefa79efc4
 ---

-# Distribute apps converted with the Desktop Bridge
+# Desktop to UWP Bridge: Distribute

 There are three main ways to deploy your converted app: the Windows Store, sideloading, and loose file registration.